 But what does a doula actually DO?

-“Support” is a bit ambiguous but doulas support pregnancy and birth in lots of tangible ways.
+It depends!
+"Support" is a bit ambiguous but doulas support pregnancy and birth in lots of tangible ways.
 A doula is the one person who is there exclusively for you.
 We major in the minors and meet all of the small needs that make a big difference.
 Read this post to find out how we do just that.

 I'm getting an epidural.
 What's the point of a doula?

-A doula can help make your epidural a more pleasant experience by tending to your and your partner’s needs while your labor progresses.
-Doulas there to help you cope with the unexpected if your epidural does not go as planned.
+A doula can help make your epidural a more pleasant experience by tending to your and your partner's needs while your labor progresses.
+Doulas are there to help you cope with the unexpected if your epidural does not go as planned.
 We are also there to support the physical work of pushing baby out and facilitate bonding in the time after delivery.